-A student is entitled to the procedural safeguards under IDEA if the District had knowledge that the student had a disability before the behavior that precipitated the disciplinary action occurred.
-The District is considered to have knowledge that a child is a child with a disability if:
+A student is entitled to the procedural safeguards under IDEA if the school had knowledge that the student had a disability before the behavior that precipitated the disciplinary action occurred.
+A school is considered to have knowledge that a child is a child with a disability if:

-- The student's parent(s) expressed concern in writing to supervisory or administrative personnel of the District, or a teacher, that the student is in need of special education and related services; - 2.
-The student's parent(s) requested an evaluation of their child; or - 3.
-The teacher of the student or other school personnel expressed specific concerns directly to the director of special education or to other supervisory personnel of the District about a pattern of behavior demonstrated by the student.
+- the student's parent expressed concern in writing to supervisory or administrative personnel of the school, or a teacher, that the student is in need of special education and related services; - 2. the student's parent requested an evaluation of his/her child; or - the teacher of the student or other school personnel expressed specific concerns directly to the director of special education of the agency or to other supervisory personnel of the school about a pattern of behavior demonstrated by the student.